OctopusDeploy/docs/docs/runbooks/runbook-examples/routine/hardening-ubuntu.md

 ## Disabling weak TLS protocols {#disable-weak-tls-protocols}

-It's possible to restrict the version of TLS available to use on both Tentacle and Server.
-For more information on how to do this, see our [Disabling weak TLS protocols](/docs/security/hardening-octopus.md#disable-weak-tls-protocols) section.
+To harden the TLS implementation used, review our documentation on [Disabling weak TLS protocols](/docs/security/hardening-octopus.md#disable-weak-tls-protocols).